autofac/Documentation/docs/faq/per-request-scope.rst

 You may have a custom application that handles requests - like a Windows Service application that takes requests, performs some work, and provides some output.
 In cases like that, you can implement a custom mechanism that provides the ability to register and resolve dependencies on a per-request basis if you structure your application properly.
 The steps you would take are identical to the steps seen in other application types that naturally support per-request semantics.

   * **Build the container at application start.** Make your registrations, build the container, and store a reference to the global container for later use.
-  * **When a logical request is received, create a request lifetime scope.** The request lifetime scope should be tagged with the tag ``Autofac.Core.Lifetime.MatchingScopeLifetimeTags.AutofacWebRequest`` so you can use standard registration extension methods like ``InstancePerRequest()``.
+  * **When a logical request is received, create a request lifetime scope.** The request lifetime scope should be tagged with the tag ``Autofac.Core.Lifetime.MatchingScopeLifetimeTags.RequestLifetimeScopeTag`` so you can use standard registration extension methods like ``InstancePerRequest()``.
 This will also enable you to share registration modules across application types if you so desire.
   * **Associate request lifetime scope with the request.** This means you need the ability to get the request scope from within the request and not have a single, static, global variable with the "request scope" - that's a threading problem.
 You either need a construct like ``HttpContext.Current`` (as in ASP.NET) or ``OperationContext.Current`` (as in WCF); or you need to store the request lifetime along with the actual incoming request information (like Web API).
   * **Dispose of the request lifetime after the request is done.** After the request has been processed and the response is sent, you need to call ``IDisposable.Dispose()`` on the request lifetime scope to ensure memory is cleaned up and service instances are released.
   * **Dispose of the container at application end.** When the application is shutting down, call ``IDisposable.Dispose()`` on the global application container to ensure any managed resources are properly disposed and connections to databases, etc. are shut down.